-Not only do you want your dog's fur to be soft and beautiful, but you also want your dog to be healthy and comfortable.
-When your dog's hair mats into clumps of fur it can be difficult to brush out and remove.
+Not only do you want your dog's fur to be soft and beautiful, but you also want them to be healthy and comfortable.
+When your furry companion's hair mats into clumps, it can be difficult to brush out and remove.
 These thick mats grow larger, making it harder to groom your dog.
-But more than difficulty brushing, mats in your dog's fur can become incredibly uncomfortable and even painful to the skin.
+But more than the difficulty of brushing, mats in your dog's fur can become incredibly uncomfortable and even painful to the skin.

 Grooming is key to keeping mats out of your dog's fur.
-If you cannot brush your dog daily, brush her at least once a week.
+If you cannot brush your four-legged buddy daily, brush them at least once a week.
 Know your dog's fur and undercoat well so you can provide the best grooming possible.
-Using the wrong grooming tools for your dog's fur will not only make it difficult to rid your dog of any existing mats, but incorrect grooming tools for your dog’s specific length texture and thickness of fur won't do much good in ridding the dog of excess fur which causes knots to form and expand.
+Using the wrong grooming tools for your dog's fur will not only make it difficult to rid your pooch of any existing mats, but incorrect grooming tools for your the length, texture, and thickness of fur won't do much good in removing excess fur which causes knots to form and expand.

-Use a hypoallergenic shampoo with a detangling component and brush your dog thoroughly after each bath.
-While your dog is in the bathtub, she will probably enjoy the massage of a brush across her skin and through her fur, gently detangling any small knots before they form into larger problematic mats.
-If matting is an issue with your dog, you can talk to a professional groomer or to your veterinarian for recommendations on shampoos that can help keep her fur soft and free of uncomfortable and painful mats.
-Use bath time to de-shed your dog of their undercoat.
-Talk to your veterinarian or your professional groomer about a de-shedding shampoo and conditioning products that will help rid your dog of excess fur during bath time.
+Use a vet-approved hypoallergenic shampoo with a detangling component and brush your dog thoroughly after each bath.
+While your dog is in the bathtub, they will enjoy the massage of your hands on the skin and through the fur, gently detangling any small knots before they form into larger problematic mats.

-Supplementing your dog's diet with omega-3 fatty acids is easy to do with natural foods added to their meals such as blueberries, flax seeds, and yogurt.
-These foods, which are high in omega-3 fatty acids, are great for your dog's skin as well as their coat.
-Healthy skin and healthy fur will eliminate shedding issues, which will help to prevent matting issues in the future.
-You can also supplement omega-3 fatty acids and amino acids in your dog's meals through treats and supplements you can buy from your veterinarian or local health pet food store.
+Supplementing your dog's diet with omega-3 fatty acids is easy to do with natural foods added to their meals such as blueberries, flax seeds, and salmon.
+Coconut and olive oil are beneficial to a canine's coat as well.
+Healthy skin and healthy fur will eliminate shedding issues, preventing matting issues in the future.
+You can also add omega-3 fatty acids and amino acids to your dog's meals through treats and supplements you can buy from your veterinarian or local pet health food store.